g.g. Are the precautions reasonable?

 List only hazards which you could reasonably expect result significant

 harm under the conditions prevailing your workplace.
+Checking them com-

-mon sense but necessary.1, not
+mon sense but necessary.

-● Fire (e.g. there record show that proper check was made?
+When completing risk assessment such that shown Fig.g.
+8. there record show that proper check was made?

 Definition